This isn’t self-improvement.

 It’s self-recovery.

-You weren't born performing.
-You were taught.
 Somewhere between childhood and now, you absorbed a set of invisible rules about who you should be, how you should act, and what you should want.
+Nobody handed you a manual.
+Nobody had to.
+The rules arrived through a look, a comment, a punishment, a silence.
+Through the subtle, persistent message that being easy was more lovable than being real.

 You didn't choose this.
 But you can choose what comes next.